 Moreover, it’s essential to pay attention to packaging integrity.
 Damaged or compromised packaging can allow contaminants to enter.

 Any damages will increase the risk of foodborne illness.
 So, inspecting packages for signs of damage before purchase can help mitigate this risk.
+Cross-contamination is another risk.
+For instance, storing raw meat together with ready-to-eat products can spread bacteria and cause spoilage more quickly.

 However, when you’re in doubt, just throw the products out.
 You might feel disappointed to discard that pricey, fancy cheese you bought, but safety always comes first.
 If it looks strange, smells unusual, or tastes even slightly off, dispose of it without hesitation.